cnridley/recipes-online/README.md

 * As a member, I want the option to edit the recipes I have uploaded to the site.
 * As a member, I want the option to delete the recipes I have uploaded to the site.

+# Features

+* **The register feature:**
+This gives all visitors to the website the option to register to the website and benefit from all the listed features above.
+* **The login feature:**
+Once registered, users can login to their profile.
+When logged in they can 'add a new recipe', 'edit' and 'delete' recipes that they have added.
+They will also be able to 'favourite' any recipes on the website.
+* **Add a new recipe:**
+This is a faeture that is only available to registered users.
+They can store any recipes they wish too.
+The recipe will then be available for anyone to see (both registered and unregistered).
+* **Edit recipe:**
+This feature will only be available to the specific user that created the recipe.
+They will be able to edit any recipe they have addded to the site in case they made a mistake.
+* **Delete recipe:**
+This is feature that will only be available to the user that added the recipe.
+If they decide then want to delete the recipe from the site they are able too with this function.
+* **Favourite recipe:**
+Registered users are able to favourite any recipe that is on the site.
+This recipe will then be added to a personalized 'favourites' page.
+* **Remove from favourites:**
+If the user no longer wants the favourite recipe on their favourites page, they will be given the option to remove it from the page.